interminablefields/pelvis-fluoro-software/README.md

 # pelvis-fluoro-software

-This repository contains my work over the 2024 spring semester of CIS II.
+Real-time fluoroscopy acquisition, analysis, and visualization for intraoperative analysis & augmentation of pelvic X-rays.

 This includes a backend to obtain X-rays from a video capture device, process X-rays through a provided model, and send analysis over a websocket to a locally-hosted frontend that displays all visualizations and key measurements.

 Software diagram:
 ![image1](https://github.com/janyabudaraju/pelvis-fluoro-software/assets/52179416/1dad92b2-09a6-44a5-aec5-25adb2a87274)